Contracts, licences, declarations and documents needed to import and export goods and services.

 For more information on completing and submitting form C88 see the guide on declarations and the Single Administrative Document.

 You pay VAT on imports from outside the EU to HM Revenue & Customs (HMRC) at the same rates as UK goods.
 If you are registered for VAT you can reclaim this VAT in the same way as for goods purchased within the UK.
 Instead of having a VAT invoice from your supplier, HMRC provides a form C79 showing the VAT paid.
 See the page VAT on goods from EU countries in the guide on imports and purchases from abroad: paying and reclaiming VAT.

 If you buy goods from a supplier within the EU, you account for VAT on your VAT return.
 See our section on international trade, international visits and VAT.

-If your purchases or sales from EU countries exceed an annual amount you must also complete the Intrastat supplementary declaration.
+If your purchases from EU countries exceed an annual threshold you must also complete an Intrastat arrivals (EU imports) declaration.
+Imports from countries outside the EU do not count towards the Intrastat threshold and do not need to be included.
 Intrastat thresholds are reviewed annually.
-The thresholds are £1.5 million for Arrivals and £250,000 for Dispatches.
+The thresholds for arrivals is £1.5 million.
 See the guide on Intrastat - reporting the value and volume of intra-EU trade.